-Join Cheryl Ladd for an in-depth discussion in this video Quantitative research methods, part of Marketing Research Fundamentals.
+Join Cheryl Ladd for an in-depth discussion in this video Quantitative research methods, part of Marketing Foundations: Market Research.

 - Quantitative research is all about numbers and statistics.…It seeks to quantify the thoughts…and actions of a target audience.…To understand past or current behaviors,…and, or to predict future behaviors.…How satisfied are our customers?…How will a price increase impact sales?…What is the market size for our new product?…To illustrate, let's continue with…our Andy's restaurant example.…Recall that you work for Andy's,…a national chain of family restaurants,…and you're planning to renovate all of the restaurants,…to appeal more to the younger, 20 to 30 year olds,…without losing the current appeal to families.…